astrskai/astrsk-ai-docs/docs/card/import-card.md

 Click the "Import" button located at the top of the card list in the *resource panel*.
 This opens a file selection window, allowing you to bring in external card files.

 ![Import button](./images/import-button.png)
-*[Image placeholder: Shows the "Import" button on top of the card list in the resource panel]*

 ## Select Card Files to Import

 You can import V2, V3, or astrsk.ai card files.
 Once selected, they will be added to cards list to be used in roleplay sessions.

-![Import card file selection](./images/import-card-file.png) *[Image placeholder: Shows the file selection window for importing cards]*
+![Import card file selection](./images/import-card-file.png)

 ## Important Notes